 Your data

-SageOx stores your team's knowledge in git repos — Ledgers and Team Context.
-You can inspect everything we have, clone it locally, and take it with you if you leave.
+SageOx stores your team's content in git repos — Ledgers and Team Context.
+You can inspect the customer content we store, clone it locally, and take it with you if you leave.

 It's git repos all the way down